foldright/cffu/README.md

     Cffu<Integer> cffu2 = cffuFactory.completedFuture(42);

     Cffu<Void> all = cffuFactory.allOf(cffu1, cffu2);
-    // Result type is Void!
+    // result type is Void!
     //
     // the result can be got by input argument `cf1.get()`, but it's cumbersome.
     // so we can see a lot of util methods to enhance `allOf` with result in our project.